[Ticker] Commission 'powerfully refutes' Polish defence

 By EUOBSERVER

 The European Commission on Tuesday rejected Poland's claim that it had no competence to threaten sanctions over issues of national judicial reform.
 A spokeswoman said the Commission would "quite powerfully refute" Poland's line, adding it had the power under a "rule of law framework" procedure inscribed in EU law.
-German chancellor Merkel and Commission president Juncker will on Wednesday discuss concerns that the Polish government is seizing control over courts.
+German chancellor Merkel and Commission president Juncker will on Wednesday discuss concerns that the Polish government is seizing control of courts.